 TL;DR This brand spotlight on Masaya & Co. explores the inspiring story behind the brand, takes an in-depth look at the brand's reforestation project and furniture-making process.

-Nicaraguan-based furniture brand Masaya & Co. uniquely combines their deep knowledge about responsible forestry management with traditional artisan craft to create gorgeous, one-of-a-kind sustainable furnishings.
-We’re proud to partner with Masaya & Co. and add their eco-friendly chairs, tables, shelves, and other furniture to our curation on Made Trade!
+Nicaraguan-based furniture brand Masaya & Co. uniquely combines their deep knowledge about responsible forestry management with traditional artisan craft to create gorgeous, one-of-a-kind sustainable furniture.
+We’re proud to partner with Masaya & Co, adding the brand’s eco-friendly chairs, tables, shelves, and other furniture to our curation on Made Trade!

 This spotlight on Masaya & Co. will dive into the inspiring story behind the brand, take an in-depth look at their “Seed to Seat” process, and cover the company’s extensive commitment to reforestation.

 About Masaya & Co.

 The roots of Masaya & Co. can be traced back to 2002 when co-founder Aram went to Nicaragua as a U.S. Peace Corps volunteer.
 It was during Aram’s time in the Peace Corps that he formed his first ideas of a social and environmentally conscious business.
 In 2008, Aram founded the reforestation project Maderas Sostenibles with his father, Michael Terry.
 Aram and Michael eventually established hundreds of acres of tree farms on deforested land.
 These forests restore wildlife, water, and soil and provide a natural source of carbon sequestration.